petrickow/INF5960_JMatLinkAdapter/README.md

 Prerequisites for vanilla puka:
 -------------------------------

-WFDB library and software installed for cygwin:
+WFDB library and software installed for cygwin (WIP):
 -----------------------------------------------
+* For cygwin packages required, see
 * convertecg.c compiled with gcc convertecg.c -lwfdb -o convertecg
 * ecgpuwave-1.3.2 requires fortran compiler for cygwin.

+* Simplest solution is to run the ''frmMain'' as Java application from Eclipse
+* Alternately package as jar as launch

 Useful links
 -----------